PhD in Robotics

 Email: email@example.com , firstname.lastname@example.org

-S.M.Hadi Sadati received his B.Sc. in Mechanical Engineering in 2010 from Amirkabir University of technology (Tehran Polytechnic), Tehran, Iran, and his M.Sc. in Mechanical Engineering in 2012 from the Sharif University of Technology, Tehran, Iran.
-He is currently working toward the Ph.D. degree in Robotics at King’s College London, University of London, London, UK.
-His current research interests include bio-inspired robotics, soft robotics, robotics dynamics and control, and system modeling and design.
+S.M.Hadi Sadati received his B.Sc. in Mechanical Engineering in 2010 from Amirkabir University of technology (Tehran Polytechnic), Tehran, Iran, and his M.Sc. in Mechanical Engineering in 2012 from Sharif University of Technology, Tehran, Iran.
+In 2017, he has received his Ph.D. degree in Robotics at King’s College London, University of London, London, UK.
+His research interests include bio-inspired robotics, morphological computation, continuum robotics, robotics dynamics and control, and system modeling and design.

 I have recently joined Dyson School of Design Engineering at Imperial College London as a Visiting Researcher to continue my Ph.D. research with Dr. Nanayakkara.